austinramey/personal-vault/5;30 - 3315 - Investments/Chapter 14 - Options.md

 ## Intrinsic Value
 - Relationship between an options strike price and the underlying stock's market price Intrinsic value = (Stock price - strike price) x 100 or 0, whichever is greater
+## Intrinsic of Options
+- ST as the value of the stock at expiration
+- X is the exercise price, has the following stock
+- X is the exercise price
+Payoff to call holder = {e Sr - X if sRr < X
+## Pricing and Trading
+- Options prices can be reduced to two seperate components
+	1. Intrinsic value
+	2. Time value
+- Time Value and Time to Expiration
+	- Time Value: Amount by which an option's price exceeds its intrinsic value
+		- Market price of an option will alwaya be higher than its intrinsic value
+		- Exception: option price = intrinsic value before it expires
+-
 # Examples
 ## Example 1
 - Starts at 150